DraconDev/azumi/docs/LAUNCH_MANIFEST.md

 ### `demo` (The Learnings)

--   **Lessons 0-19**: A complete interactive tutorial from "Hello World" to "Complex Auth".

 ---

 ## 🔮 What's Next?
 (Post-Launch)

-While v0.1 is feature complete, the roadmap for v0.2 includes:
+While v0.1 is feature complete, the roadmap for v0.2 focuses on **Developer Quality of Life**:

-1.  **WASM Option**: Offloading complex predictions to WebAssembly.
-2.  **Advanced CLI**: `cargo azumi new` generator.
+1.  **Refined CLI**: `cargo azumi new` generator to scaffold projects with one command.
-3.  **LSP Server**: An official Language Server for even better IDE feedback.
+2.  **Testing Suite**: Expanding `azumi::test` with more simulation tools (e.g. simulating slow networks).
+3.  **Granular Performance**: Optimizing the compiler's diffing strategy even further.

 ## ✅ Conclusion